sdspikes/tdd-sample-lecture/README.md

 ## Setting up jasmine

 Jasmine is a node.js library.
-If you're just running this project, all you'll need to do is clone it down and run `npm install` in the base directory.
+If you're just running this project, all you'll need to do is clone it down and run `npm install` in the base directory, and `npm install -g jasmine` to be able to run the `jasmine` command to run tests.

-If you're setting up jasmine for an existing project, check out [the docs](https://jasmine.github.io/setup/nodejs.html).
+If you're setting up jasmine for an existing project, check out [the docs](https://jasmine.github.io/setup/nodejs.html) for more detailed info.

-If you are starting a node project from scratch, take a look at [these docs](https://docs.npmjs.com/creating-node-js-modules).
+If you are starting a node project from scratch to try out jasmine, you'll want a `package.json` file -- if you want info on how to generate one, take a look at [these docs](https://docs.npmjs.com/creating-node-js-modules).

 ## Test Driven Development